Gender, Sex, & Sexuality Resource Center (GSSRC) FAQs

 Answers to your questions and language guide

-Below we hope to answer questions you may have about the newly formed Center for Gender + Sexualities, as well as provide a guide on the language and practices that the center and the Hamline community will use.
+Below we hope to answer questions you may have about the newly formed Gender, Sex, & Sexuality Resource Center (GSSRC), as well as provide a guide on the language and practices that the center and the Hamline community will use.

 -